rtmigo/vien_py/README.md

 - [pipenv](https://pipenv.pypa.io/) kind of solved the problem, but brought new challenges unrelated to virtualenvs
-- [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) is a package whose name is easier to copy and paste than to type.
-Well, it's not just the name
+- [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) is a package whose name is easier to copy-paste than to type

 </details>